Matchbook-Rentals/matchbook-web-frontend/notes/to-do.md

 ## 18SEP24
 - [ ]  EMAIL TESTING
-- [ ] add outbound to query params, read query params to check for user profile, prompt signup if no user profile, prompt login if found, also maybe clerk to see if already signed in
+- [X] add outbound to query params, read query params to check for user profile, prompt signup if no user profile, prompt login if found, also maybe clerk to see if already signed in
+- [ ] fix tab selector eating other query params
+- [ ] build trip specific page
+- [ ] add invited trips to current searches
+- [ ] implement permissions for searches and affect UI

 ## 10SEP24
 - [ ]  Stripe Connect Integration